-Until 1998, the Sears Tower was the tallest skyscraper in the world.
-It was surpassed by the Petronas Towers in Kuala Lumpur with 452 m, however with a spire.
-Only the Taipei 101 exceeds the roof height of the Sears Tower, with its 448 m by 6 m.
+The Sears Tower was the tallest skyscraper in the world.
+It was surpassed 1998 by the Petronas Towers in Kuala Lumpur with 452 m (including the spire).
+The Taipei 101 exceeds the roof height of the Sears Tower, with its 448 m.

-After the decline of Sears, the tower was sold and renamed Willis Tower in 2009 after its new main tenant, Willis Group Holdings.
-GT
+After the decline of the Sears Company, the tower was sold and renamed Willis Tower in 2009.
+New main tenant is the Willis Group Holdings.

 The Art Institute of Chicago is the city's most famous museum.
 The museum complex consists of many buildings that were built between Michigan Avenue and Grant Park in 1893.
 The main building was designed by the architects Shepley, Rutan & Coolidge in a classicist style.
-The Modern Wing was designed by Renzo Piano in 2009.
-Under a cantilevered roof there are two levels of the museum, a new entrance, a shop and a restaurant under the roof.
-The addition of Renzo Piano is very reserved, the roof looks like a provisional cover made of corrugated iron.
-In fact, the "Flying Carpet" roof consists of curved aluminum panels that let the light shine into the museum when filtered.
+The Modern Wing was designed by italian architect Renzo Piano in 2009.
+Under a cantilevered roof there are two levels, a new entrance, a shop and a restaurant under the roof.
+The addition of Renzo Piano is very restrained, the roof looks like a provisional cover made of corrugated iron.
+In fact, the "Flying Carpet" called roof consists of curved aluminum panels that let the light shine filtered into the museum.

 Other buildings by Renzo Piano:

 The Lakeside Center at McCormick Place was built in 1971 by C. F. Murphy.
 The huge exhibition and exhibition hall was built directly on Lake Michigan, the banks of which, according to the Burnham Plan, were supposed to be kept free forever.
 The original planning by Mies van der Rohe was continued by Murphy.
 This makes the Lake Side Center somewhat reminiscent of the New National Gallery in Berlin.
 The design architect Gene R. Summers had previously worked in Mies van der Rohe's office for 16 years.
 Due to the projecting roof, the building only needs a few supports in the interior.
 However, these had to be clad for fire protection reasons and look clumsy.